 An exciting project has come to East Sussex called ‘50 Things to do before you’re 5’, which is a bucket list of fun and educational activities for families to do across East Sussex – all low cost or no cost!
 These are aimed at helping children with their literacy levels, language skills, and life experiences ready for starting school.

 The app is FREE to download and can be found on our website or in your app store (search ‘50 Things to do’ and select East Sussex):

 We also have Facebook and Instagram accounts where there will be regular updates and where families can share pictures of what 50 Things activities they’ve been up to:

 Even if your child is older than 5, they’re still lovely things to do!

 Friends of Motcombe

-We have a Whatsapp group that anyone is welcome to be a part of.
-This is a great way to contribute ideas or just keep up with the events that are coming up.
-Please forward your name and phone number to the Friends email address below if you’d like to be added to the group.
+Volunteering – We have a Whatsapp group that anyone is welcome to be a part of so they can contribute ideas or just keep up with events that are coming up.
+Forward your name and phone number to the Friends email address below and we’ll add you on.

-So far we have learnt to read these ‘tricky’ words: I, to, the, no, go, he, she.
+So far we have learnt to read these digraphs and trigraphs: